ileathan/bct-marking-scanner/README.md

 # UNDER MAINTANENCE - currently the only way to get this working is to examine the code for the database structure and then populate your database users and marking balances.
-I will revisit this code and make it self populateing soon.
+I will revisit this code and make it self populating soon.

 # bct-marking-scanner
 Scans all posts from all known potential marking users for marks.